-Getting links for an e-commerce site is a seo nightmare.
-Nobody would like to link to a page that sells products.
+Getting links for an ecommerce site is a SEO nightmare.
+Nobody wants to link to a page that sells products.

 1. Make a really cool website

 Each product should have its own dedicated page.
 Nobody would like to link to a crappy looking site.
-Website design has considerable impact on conversions and link building.
-You can run your own tests, if you disagree.
-Here are some great e-commerce designs:
+Website design has a considerable impact on conversions and link building.
+You can run your own tests if you disagree.

-2. Grab low hanging fruits first
+2. Grab low hanging fruits

-- Leverage Business Relationships – Request back links from those with whom you do business.
-This can be vendors, suppliers, dealers, manufacturers etc. Almost everyone has a website these days and they can link back to you if you try hard.
+Leverage Business Relationships – Request backlinks from those with whom you do business.
+This can be vendors, suppliers, dealers, manufacturers, etc. Almost everyone has a website these days and they can link back to you if you try hard.

-- Leverage Personal Relationships – Request back links from your friends, relatives, colleagues and even employees who own a website/blog.
+Leverage Personal Relationships – Request backlinks from your friends, relatives, colleagues, and even employees who own a website/blog.
 This is easier than getting links from total strangers.

-- Leverage your personal asset- If you own other websites, you can get links from them.
-But don’t go overboard and do site wide linking.
+Leverage your personal asset- If you own other websites, you can get links from them.
+But don’t go overboard and do site-wide linking.
 A link from the home page of each domain is good enough.

 3. Start with non-relationship based link building model

 I recommend Open Site Explorer to determine the backlinks of your competitors.
-In this way you don’t need to waste lot of time in determining the linking partners and you can show improvement in ranking and traffic as quickly as possible to your boss/client.
+This way you don’t need to waste a lot of time determining the linking partners and you can show improvement in ranking and traffic as quickly as possible to your boss/client.

-4. Concentrate on building the domain authority of the home page of your site.
+Concentrate on building the domain authority of the home page of your site.

-5. Push your top selling product pages and categories first
+5. Push your top-selling product pages and categories first

 Fig.4 Product category page of Teetonic.com

 Fig. 5 Cool Product Category page of ShoeGuru.ca.
 Note: they just got two links from my blog alone cos of their images.
-This is the power of high quality images.
+This is the power of high-quality images.